RaschidJFR/ionic-header-parallax/Readme.md

 	Some content here
 </ion-content>
 ```

+## Modifying the Source Code ##
+In case you need to make your own modifications, the package is pritty simple, just 1 .ts file.
+You can clone the repo wherever in your ionic project (usually inside  the `directives` folder): `$ git clone https://github.com/RaschidJFR/ionic-header-parallax.git`.
+Then edit the file `src/lib/parallax.directive.ts`.

 ## Credits ##
 This is an implementation of this awesome tutorial on v2 by [Josh Morony](https://www.joshmorony.com/how-to-create-a-directive-in-ionic-2-parallax-header/).
 Thanks.